Scientific Name

 Toxicity

-Euphorbia tirucalli contains a milky sap that is extremely irritating to the skin and mucosa and is toxic.
+Euphorbia tirucalli contains a milky sap that is highly irritating to the skin and mucosa and is toxic.
 Exposure to it can cause blindness lasting several days.
 Skin contact causes severe irritation, redness, and a burning sensation.
 If ingested, it can cause burns to the mouth, lips, and tongue.
-It is suggested to wear eye protection gear and gloves for handling the plant.
+You should wear eye protection gear and gloves to handle the plant.

 Cultivars